petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/configuration-client-extensions/instance-settings-yaml-configuration-reference.md

 You can use an instance settings client extension to configure a [wide variety of Liferay configurations](#currently-supported-instance-settings-pids).
 Each configuration is referenced by its PID (Persistent IDentity).

-You can define an instance settings client extension with a `client-extension.yaml` file.
+Use the `client-extension.yaml` file to define an instance settings client extension.

 ## Usage Details